Kashyab19/hbc-2023-axelar/README.md

 Positive

 - Documentation is easy to read
-- Minor errors on local machine with example programs
+- Cross-chain compatability

 Negative

-- Complex
+- Minor errors on local machine with example programs
-- Large amount of understanding to be done in short amount of time
+- Complex for amount of time given

 ### Thirdweb Experience
 Positive